Navaneethkrishna1/Youtube-clone/README.md

 # youtube-clone
- front end youtube clone , which is done only with the help of basic html and css code
+ front end youtube homepage visual clone , which is done only with the help of basic html and css code